Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Suhakam also calls on the government to immediately establish a task force, especially in the urban areas which are under the purview of local governments, to identify the poor and ensure they have access to a better quality of life.

-Also, the government’s Economic Planning Unit should review the line income and methodology in identifying the real poor.
+Also, the government’s Economic Planning Unit should review the poverty line income and methodology in identifying the real poor.
 In addition to the income measure, other qualitative or quantitative indicators must be used to ensure greater inclusion and access.

 We must establish fair and equitable mechanisms in addressing the root issues and concerns of the urban poor.